Glenferdinza/Glenferdinza/README.md

 - 🧠 Passionate about Machine Learning, AI, and Data Analysis
 - 🔭 Researching Semantic Segmentation (U-Net) & Object Detection (YOLOv9 + DeepSORT)
 - 🧰 Into backend stuff too: Dockerizing ML models, versioning with DVC, and deploying models
-- 🪄 Building a YouTube channel to simplify complex ML topics in a chill way

 ---

 ### ⚒️ Tech Stack